qijianpeng/awesome-edge-computing/README.md

 - [NFaaS](https://gitlab.com/mharnen/NFaaS): Enabling to migrate functions
   closer to the user in ICN environment without a global view of the network.

+- [NS-3](https://www.nsnam.org): ns-3 is a discrete-event network simulator for
+  Internet systems, targeted primarily for research and educational use. ns-3 is free, open-source software, licensed under the GNU GPLv2 license, and maintained by a worldwide community.

 - [OMNeT++](https://github.com/omnetpp/omnetpp): OMNeT++ is a public-source,
   component-based, modular and open-architecture simulation environment with strong GUI support and an embeddable simulation kernel.
 Its primary